South Africa women's cricket team in Sri Lanka in 2014–15

-South African women's cricket team toured Sri Lanka in the beginning of 2014–15 season.
+South African women's cricket team toured Sri Lanka in the beginning of the 2014–15 cricket season.
 The tour consisted of a series of 4 One day internationals and 3 Twenty20 internationals.
 First three of the four ODIs formed a part of the 2014–16 ICC Women's Championship.

 South Africa won the first WODI and lead the series 1–0.
 Sri Lanka won the third WODI to help to level the series 1–1.
 South Africa won the fourth and final WODI and won series 2–1.
 South Africa won the WODI series 2–1, after the second match was abandoned due to rain.
 Sri Lanka won the first WT20I and lead the series 1–0.
 South Africa won the final two WT20I and won the series 2–1.